1984 World Series: Composite box

 1984 World Series (4–1): Detroit Tigers (A.L.) over San Diego Padres (N.L.)

 Records

 Three players set or tied World Series hitting records for a five-game World Series during the 1984 World Series.
-Series MVP Alan Trammell tied a record by collecting nine total hits, while teammate Lou Whitaker tied another record by scoring six runs.
+Series MVP Alan Trammell tied a record by with nine total hits, while teammate Lou Whitaker tied another record by scoring six runs.
 The Padres' Carmelo Martinez set a record by striking out nine times.
 Each of these records still stands, as of 2019.

+Post-game Riots

+There was some celebratory rioting after Detroit won, resulting in one death and dozens of injuries.